Credit Card Points vs. Cash Back: Which Reward Structure Pays More by Spending Category — and When Transfer Partners Beat Flat-Rate Cash Back

 • ✓ Annual spending exceeds ₹5 lakhs

-• ✓ You travel frequently (4+ flights/year)
+• ✓ You travel frequently (flights, hotels, lounges)

-• ✓ You always pay in full
+• ✓ You always pay your bill in full (no interest)

-• ✓ You want maximum potential value
+• ✓ You want maximum potential value—not just simplicity

 🎯 The Hybrid Strategy